How to Create and Export SRT Captions in Premiere Pro

 dWj94cqyHXX4nUaz6yz0PvLGSsy8VMiDXFrrUn2w1J5j1

 The dropdown menu for Stream will also have several options: Service 1-6.
 Service 1 is used for the primary captions, so we will use this for our file.
-Service 2 and so on is used for secondary languages.
+Service 2 and so on are used for secondary languages.

 You can create custom Styles to be reused in the future, but we will leave this box checked at None.